Prashika/sample-react-jsx-app-with-cypress-integration/README.md

-# Steps to run application, run tests and check code-coverage report:
+## Steps to run application, run tests and check code-coverage report

 1. yarn install (To install all node modules)
 2. yarn start (To run application)